vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/02_PART-A/13_ANNEXURE_VII_Summary_of_suggestions.md

 (1) Disapproval :--The decision of the Calendar Reforma Committee of the Government of India, to fix 23° 15' as the fixed ayanāṁśa is unscientific and would produce great confusion in future in religious matters, which are fixed in accordance with nakgatras and would produce irreligious ness and harm to religious practice and religious culture.
 The procession of equinoxes should be taken into account every year while determining the ending moments of nakṣatras and the luni-solar calendar be compiled accordingly.

-(2) Approval :- With respect to the other items proposed by the Committee e.g. Sālivāhana Saka and the Caitrādi beginning of tropical solar year etc. are acceptable.
+(2) Approval :- With respect to the other items proposed by the Committee e.g. Sālivāhana śaka and the Caitrādi beginning of tropical solar year etc. are acceptable.